Program TypeMajor, Minor

 Donald J. Bungum, PhD

-Chair of Philosophy Program, Associate Professor of Philosophy, Associate Professor of Catholic Studies
+Director of Philosophy Program, Associate Professor of Philosophy, Associate Professor of Catholic Studies

 My research interests are in epistemology, metaphysics, and the philosophy of religion.
 Currently, I am working on two projects.
 The first focuses on the nature of epistemic authority.
 The second focuses on how suffering transforms a person's relationship with God.
 My teaching interests include logic, philosophy of religion, medieval philosophy (especially the thought of St. Thomas Aquinas), and the relation between science and religion.
 I hold a joint appointment in Catholic studies at the University of Mary.
 I enjoy helping students see how the Catholic faith has become incarnate in history, literature, music, and the fine arts.